-Rohde & Schwarz paves the way for research in the field of terahertz frequencies by demonstrating the possibility of transmitting data at rates of several gigabits in the D band to 140 GHz.
-The solution implements the high-end spectrum and signal analyzer R&S FSW, which, together with the R&S FSW-B8001 option, offers an internal analysis band with a width unmatched on the market of up to 8.3 GHz.
+Rohde & Schwarz paves the way for research in the terahertz frequency range by demonstrating the possibility of transmitting data at gigabit rates in the D-band at 140 GHz.
+The solution uses the R&S FSW high-end spectrum and signal analyzer, which, with the R&S FSW-B8001 option, offers a market-leading internal analysis bandwidth of 8.3 GHz.
 This new hardware option will soon be available from Rohde & Schwarz.

-The evolution of mobile communication technologies calls for a constant increase in bandwidths in order to obtain increasingly high data rates.
-Rohde & Schwarz offers one of the first solutions allowing researchers to explore the potential of data transmission at sub-THz frequencies, over ultra wide bandwidths.
+The evolution of mobile communication technologies calls for ever-increasing bandwidths in order to achieve ever-higher data rates.
+Rohde & Schwarz offers one of the first solutions enabling researchers to explore the potential of data transmission at sub-THz frequencies, over ultra-wide bandwidths.

-Rohde & Schwarz supports the launch of research in the field of THz frequencies
+Rohde & Schwarz supports the launch of research into THz frequencies

-Advances in wireless communications and sensing technologies make it essential to have more bandwidths.
-These developments push the current frequency limits towards the sub-THz and THz frequency range, thus continuing the extension process initiated by 5G technologies.
-This requires the implementation of tests by air (OTA).
-At these frequencies, the integration of the RF front ends is even more advanced.
-Their characterization in terms of signal quality (EVM) and out-of-band emission (ACLR, SEM, interference) requires a flexible OTA test system, covering a wide range of frequencies, from the microwave and millimeter wave domains. up to sub-THz frequencies.
+Advances in wireless communications and sensing technologies make wider bandwidths essential.
+These developments are pushing current frequency limits into the sub-THz and THz frequency range, continuing the extension process initiated by 5G technologies.
+This requires the implementation of over-the-air (OTA) testing.
+At these frequencies, the integration of RF front-ends is even more advanced.
+Their characterization in terms of signal quality (EVM) and out-of-band emission (ACLR, SEM, interference) requires a flexible OTA test system, covering a wide range of frequencies, from the microwave and millimeter-wave domains to sub-THz frequencies.

-The proposed solution can be easily integrated into the R&S ATS1000 antenna test system.
-This allows design engineers to characterize RF front end prototypes and reference designs intended for use by future cellular and non-cellular communications equipment and operating at much wider bandwidths.
-For example, the IEEE 802.11ay standard allows channel aggregation which now offers the possibility of creating a signal with more than 8 GHz bandwidth.
-The R&S FSW is currently the only spectrum and signal analyzer on the market to have the necessary in-house bandwidth for such applications.
-This considerably facilitates the implementation of complex configurations in R&D.
+The proposed solution is easily integrated into the R&S ATS1000 antenna test system.
+This enables design engineers to characterize RF front-end prototypes and reference designs intended for use by future cellular and non-cellular communications equipment operating at much wider bandwidths.
+For example, the IEEE 802.11ay standard enables channel aggregation, which now makes it possible to create a signal with a bandwidth of over 8 GHz.
+The R&S FSW is currently the only spectrum and signal analyzer on the market with the internal bandwidth required for such applications.
+This makes it considerably easier to implement complex configurations in R&D.

-"While Rohde & Schwarz meets the testing requirements of 5G technology, which is still being defined and deployed today, we are already exploring ways to develop the technology of tomorrow.
-This revolutionary D-band test solution is a milestone in research beyond 5G that will lead to the next generation of mobile technology," said Andreas Roessler, CTO at Rohde & Schwarz.
+"While Rohde & Schwarz meets the test requirements of 5G technology, today still in the process of definition and deployment, we are already looking at ways to develop tomorrow's technology.
+This revolutionary D-band test solution is an important step in the research that goes beyond 5G, and will lead to the next generation of mobile technology," said Andreas Roessler, CTO at Rohde & Schwarz.

-A demonstration of this solution in the chosen frequency range was to be carried out at the 6G Wireless Summit, organized by the University of Oulu in Levi, Finland.
-The summit will ultimately take place virtually.
+A demonstration of this solution in the chosen frequency range was due to take place at the 6G Wireless Summit, organized by the University of Oulu in Levi, Finland.
+In the end, the summit will take place virtually.

 Visit the site: